Placement Testing FAQs

 English: 490 or higher in SAT, 49 PSAT Critical Reading

 Reading: 490 in SAT, 49 PSAT Critical Reading

 YES!!!
 Research shows that practicing sample questions such as those on http://www.act.org/compass/student/index.html prior to testing provides a valuable "rehearsal" for the test.
 This can help you to prepare mentally for the test and reduce your chances of placing into a level below your abilities, thus taking a class that you don't need.
-IN addition to practice questions, this site includes test taking tips and calculator guidelines.
+In addition to practice questions, this site includes test taking tips and calculator guidelines.
 There are free refresher courses in Reading, Writing, and Math at http://www.bpcc.edu/opencampus/.
-If you haven't been in school or taken a test in a few years this is a great place to get back into school work, and it will improve your scores.
-There are also videos at http://www.mometrix.com/academy/compass-test/ Preparation materials are available for in-house use at the Rothrock Library.
+If you haven't been in school or taken a test in a few years this is a great place to get back into school work, and it may help improve your scores.
+There are also videos at http://www.mometrix.com/academy/compass-test/ Preparation materials are available for in-house use at the Rothrock Library..
 Back to Top

-In most circumstances, satisfactory results will allow you to bypass developmental English, Mathematics and Reading coursework and begin taking courses as indicated in the catalog for your chosen academic program.
+In most circumstances, satisfactory results will allow you to bypass developmental English, Mathematics and Reading coursework and begin taking college level courses as indicated in the catalog for your chosen academic program.
 Back to Top

 No. LCCC does not charge a fee for the first time you take the COMPASS Placement Test.
 Back to Top

 For the Schnecksville Site (Main Campus), please go to http://www.lccc.edu/testing to schedule a convenient day and time to take the COMPASS Placement Test.
 Contact the sites directly to schedule a testing session at Allentown (610-799-1940), Tamaqua (570-668-6880), or Jim Thorpe (570-669-7010).
 Allow yourself enough time to comfortably complete your test.
 The full test takes approximately 2 to 2.5 hours.
 Back to Top